MMK21Hub/News/Latest/index.md

     - Group 1 is scheduled for Wednesday.
 Its [time slot](https://wikitech.wikimedia.org/wiki/Deployments#deploycal-item-20200715T1300) is 2:00pm to 4:00pm BST.
     - Group 2 is scheduled for Thursday.
 Its [time slot](https://wikitech.wikimedia.org/wiki/Deployments#deploycal-item-20200716T1300 ) is 2:00pm to 4:00pm BST.
 <!-- - [I need a proper template for snapshots]-->
  - [Essentials for Fabric](https://github.com/NyliumMC/Essentials) [v0.2.2](https://www.curseforge.com/minecraft/mc-mods/fabric-essentials/files/3003143) has released.
-It includes`/enderchest` and a claims API.
+It includes `/enderchest` and a claims API.
+ - [Essentials for Fabric](https://github.com/NyliumMC/Essentials) [v0.2.3](https://www.curseforge.com/minecraft/mc-mods/fabric-essentials/files/3003771) has released.
+It includes `/trash` and a QoL tweak for the `teleport` module.
 <!--
 ## Past events
  - ❌